Tractors. They need no introduction. They’re the workhorse of many modern businesses and farms.

 Without an operational tractor, the field can’t be prepared, the seeds can’t be sown, and the crop can’t be harvested… unless you have a stand-alone, self-propelled machine for all of these activities.

 A farm without a tractor is like a hotdog without a bun.
-You want to get the right tractor for the job at a reasonable price.
+You want to get the right tractor weight for the job at a reasonable price.
 There are many factors to take into account to get the correct machine for your needs.

 The first question is always “do I buy new or second-hand?”.
 New tractors give you peace of mind under warranty, but they are extremely expensive and only depreciate in value.